pedrada88/preproc-textclassification/README.md

 ### Code

-The code is available in the following repository: https://github.com/pilehvar/sensecnn
+The code to reproduce our experiments is available in the following repository: https://github.com/pilehvar/sensecnn

 If you use any of these resources, please cite the following paper: